 October 7, 2012

-Karen Collins
+Karen CollinsCenter this page

 Qualitative Research Analysis

 The purpose of the research presented is to describe the parents’ feelings and perceptions of the infants’ pain management as well as adding to current research to redefine the involvement of parents and pain management in infant (Frank & Bruce, 2012).
 The framework used was based on a comprehensive model.
 The review of literature was appropriate, there was numerous studies used to base the results off of, and were reliable.
 The research question was based on parent knowledge and to promote collaboration regarding the infant’s pain.
 The second objective was to refine the data involving the parent’s perception of their experience in regards to infant pain management and the factors that influenced this experience (Franck, Oulton & Bruce, 2011).
 Phenomenology method is used for the design of the study.
 The sample size consisted of 84 participants in the intervention group and 85 in the control group.
 The sample was a randomized control trial.
 The major concepts included asking questions about the parents experience and applying it to the common themes to compare and contrast.
 A thematic method was used to organize the results.
 It was found that the control group and the intervention group seemed to have common answers.
 Some of the parents felt uninformed about the pain level or felt in the way of the staff.
 They also were afraid that the infants would associate pain with them.
 Over half of the parents stated that they wanted to learn more about the pain levels.
 The authors feel that the results can be used by nurses to help guide the discussion of the pain level with parents and to understand what they are emotionally going through as well.
 The study helped base the future of research by discussing new models and techniques to further the results.
+The purpose, method and literature review information does not go here.
+This is really an overview of just what the paper is about.
+(A summary).

 Purpose of Article

 The problem is clearly stated and concise.
-Frank, Oulton & Bruce present two main goals in their study, “The first was to describe perceptions and feelings of parents who participated in the recent RCT.
+Frank, Oulton & Bruce present two main goals in their study, “The first was to describe perceptions and feelings of parents who participated in the recent RCT.You need to spell this out at least the first time you use it and then place in parentheses.
 The second aim was to further refine the conceptual representation of the parental experience of involvement in infant pain management (or lack thereof) and the influencing factors, informed by the new data and previous research” (p.47).
 The problem is researchable with data through interviews and analyzed in three common dates.
 The problem is also significant to nursing because when caring for children and infants, you aren’t just treating them; you are treating the whole family

 Conceptual Framework

 The studies framework was based on a comprehensive model.
 This was stated as the results were identified.
 This was appropriate for the research because they were taking the results from past research and the results from their study and putting them together.
 Also, Frank, Oulton & Bruce (2011), state that it will help further research studies expand on their results.
 The concepts and relationships are identified in the research.
 They used the model to form their own model to help better analyze the results.
+This is a difficult concept.
+Good efforts here.

 Review of the Literature